bordaigorl/remy/README.md

 #### The `use_banner` option

-When this option is set, the main UI of the tabled will be temporarily disabled while reMy is open.
+When this option is set, the main UI of the tabled will be temporarily disabled while Remy is open.
 This is intended as an helpful prompt and a way to avoid conflicts on data access.
 The feature works best if the setting is the filename (can be absolute, or relative to home) of a png file stored on the tablet (there's a nice `remy-banner.png` in the asset folders you can upload with `scp`) and [`remarkable-splash`](https://github.com/ddvk/remarkable-splash) is installed on the tablet.

-If reMy crashes and the remarkable seems unresponsive it is only because reMy re-enables the main UI of the tabled on exit; to regain control of the tablet you have three options: try and run reMy again and close it cleanly; or run `ssh REMARKABLEHOST /bin/systemctl start xochitl`; or manually reboot the device.
+If Remy crashes and the remarkable seems unresponsive it is only because Remy re-enables the main UI of the tabled on exit; to regain control of the tablet you have three options: try and run Remy again and close it cleanly; or run `ssh REMARKABLEHOST /bin/systemctl start xochitl`; or manually reboot the device.
 Don't worry nothing bad is happening to the tablet in this circumstance.

 ### Preview options